-Well beyond the teaching of theory, techniques and methods, the three-year GTIP training program develops growth and change in trainees, cultivating an embodied, relational and holistic way of being with others.
+The 3-year GTIP training program develops growth and change in trainees, cultivating an embodied, relational and holistic way of being with others.
+We do this by inviting trainees to experiment with coming forward, withdrawing, taking up space and holding space, all in the here and now.

 Historically housed at Bryn Mawr College, cohorts are kept small, allowing for individualized instruction.
 Meeting one weekend per month from September through May, our faculty emphasize experiential learning and the use of experimentation.
 By observing and experiencing faculty at work, students deepen their understanding of theoretical concepts and learn how to apply these ideas to their lives and work.
 In small groups, trainees integrate their learning in practice sessions with guidance and supervision.